somewherewarm/woocommerce-subscribe-all-the-things/README.md

 # WooCommerce Subscribe All The Things

-WooCommerce Subscribe All The Things was an experimental mini-extension for [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) that explored the possibility of adding subscription options to non-subscription product types, such as Simple and Variable products.
+WooCommerce Subscribe All The Things was an experimental mini-extension for [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) that explored the possibility of adding subscription plans to non-subscription product types, such as Simple and Variable products.

 The project was developed and maintained as a collaboration between the teams at [Prospress](https://prospress.com/) and [SomewhereWarm](https://somewherewarm.gr/).